Heidi and Daryl were torn about whether or not to stay in their home.

 When our home remodeling contractors took their first walk through the Heidi and Daryl’s house, we saw how it could benefit from the appearance of more space.
 They didn’t have to add footage to achieve it, but they were going to have to knock down a couple walls.

 Heidi knew she wanted to make the kitchen the centerpiece of her home.
 With this in mind, one of the first things we did was get rid of the wall that blocked the kitchen from the front door.
-As soon as guests walked in, they could clearly see the glass tiling details and cool pendant lights that make this Hillsboro home a tasteful space.
+As soon as guests walked in, they could clearly see the glass tiling details and cool pendant lights that transformed this Hillsboro remodeling project into a tasteful space.

 To make the larger space feel warm and accommodating, we added 45 recessed can lights and repainted the entire first floor with crisp accent walls in red and yellow.